We compare prices from hundreds of airlines so you can find the best deal for you.

 After your Dubai flight, you’ll find designer boutiques, big-name restaurants and plush lounges – in other words, there’s plenty to keep you occupied; the airport has even been known to put on live music gigs.

 As well as being the HQ for Emirates, the airport is also the home of low-cost sister airline Flydubai, which mainly offers shorter-haul flights to parts of the Middle East, Asia, Africa and eastern Europe.
-If the routes suit you, it’s a good bet for a cheap flight to Dubai in 2016 or 2017.
+If the routes suit you, it’s a good bet for a cheap flight to Dubai in 2017.

 The usual advice applies when booking an air ticket to the city: it’s well worth trying to compare and book Dubai flights as early as possible, and it also pays to compare the prices of different airlines.